am1goo/Rewired.UI.Hotkeys/README.md

 - full supports for Rewired's glyphs in UI
 - binded to Rewired's actions (you don't miss any of actions)
 - fast integration of keyboard, mouse and gamepads glyphs
-- batch import potential sprites into controller profile
+- batch import for sprites into controller profile
 - able to switch to another controller in realtime
 <img src="Readme/unity_hotkeys_example.gif" alt="unity_hotkeys_example" width=400 height=auto/>